 Fold over each of the edges of the foil.

 Place it over the upturned cake tin and press down to form the foil over the tin.

 If you’re making these for a square cake pan, do the same, but fold down the edges over the sides of the pan, and then fold the corners around to the side.

 Remove the lid from the tin and set it aside for later.
 Or wear it so that the aliens can’t read your thoughts while you bake.
 Whatever floats your spaceship.

 Start by measuring out a piece of baking paper long enough to fit around the circumference of your tin.
 (Tip: If you are lining two tins that are different sizes, make the strip long enough to fit the larger tin, and when you split the paper into two then you can trim one piece down to fit the smaller tin.)
 Tear off another piece of baking paper big enough to fit the base of the tin.

-Place the long strip of baking paper into the tin and unroll it around the sides of the tin, adjusting it up or down as necessary.
+Spray the tin lightly with oil (or rub with softened butter).
+Place the long strip of baking paper into the tin and unroll it around the sides of your cake pan, adjusting it up or down as necessary.

 Spray the overlapping end with oil to adhere it.
 Place the circle of baking paper on the bottom of the tin and smooth out any air bubbles.

 My cake pans are 3″ tall, so I like to use tall baking strips.
 If you are using shorter layer cake pans, you can adjust the width of the cake strip to match the height of your cake pan by cutting down the foil and paper towels to suit.

 Tear off a piece of foil long enough to wrap around the tin with a 10cm or so overlap.
 Tear off (or cut) two strips of paper towel the same length.